leo-arch/clifm/README.md

 CliFM is C99 and POSIX-1.2008 compliant (if compiled with the `_BE_POSIX` flag).
 It works on Linux and FreeBSD, on i686, x86_64, and ARM architectures.

 ## License
 This project is licensed under the GPL version 2 (or later) license.
-See the LICENSE.md file for details.
+See the LICENSE file for details.

 ## First steps